n-roz/5-i-need-a-vacation/README.md

 ## Challenges
 One challenge I had with this project was linking the project to GitHub.
 I worked with a tutor for an hour, we couldn't fix it, then I made a new repository and the problem was fixed in two minutes.

+I also struggled with finding out the right format to set this project up.
+I tried a few different ways until I decided to use individual timeblocks in the HTML.

 ## Mock Up
 <img src="Screen Shot 2022-11-02 at 9.11.50 AM.png">